-We love this idea for creating a small Christmas tree as you can be as creative as you want to be.
+We love this idea for creating a small Christmas tree; you can be as creative as you want.
 You can use old book pages, but if removing pages from a book makes you feel uneasy, you can make your own pages!
-Simply print your own text on A4 or A5 pieces of paper and use teabags to stain the paper to give them that aged, vintage look.
-Pop a small book cover or picture frame on top of your tree and for a wonderful finishing touch, use warm white fairy lights to outline your fantastic book-themed tree!
+Simply print your text on A4 or A5 pieces of paper and use teabags to stain the paper to give them that aged vintage look.
+Pop a small book cover or picture frame on top of your tree, and for a wonderful finishing touch, use warm white fairy lights to outline your fantastic book-themed tree!

 4. Craft your own small Christmas tree